cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **2)** For felCat8, you can reformat the supplemental materials to create a .vcf (with a subset of variants) using `onvert_SupplementaryTable5_to_VCF-and-PED.pl`.

 You can also do this for felCat9 using `convert_SupplementaryTable5_to_VCF-and-PED_felCat9.pl`, but you will first need to run `convert_probe_table_to_FASTA.pl` and `create_felCat9_map_from_probe_BLAST.R`.

+FYI, there are two different positions provided in Supplementary Table 5 (I believe for felCat6 and felCat8), but I am seeing if there is something available for felCat9 (as well as having a script that maps some extra probes to felCat9).
+I noticed the felCat9 lift-over .chain files were only for [felCat5 and felCat8](http://hgdownload.soe.ucsc.edu/goldenPath/felCat9/liftOver/), but I believe there is archived felCat6 data available from NCBI FTP.

 **3)** Create a combined VCF (the SNP chip reference panel and your WGS gVCF) using `combine_VCF.pl`.